Friends of the Neonatal Unit is the official charity of Aberdeen Maternity Hospital’s Neonatal Unit for premature and sick babies.

 To find out more about SCAA please visit our website www.scaa.org.uk.

-Through our fundraising efforts over the last five years, we have a strong community of runners and cyclists who actively support KWS and fundraise for us.
+Through fundraising efforts over the last six years, Kayleigh’s Wee Stars have a strong community of runners and cyclists who actively support and fundraise for the charity.

-Charlie House is a locally based children’s charity which supports children with complex disabilities and life limiting conditions.
+Charlie House is a local charity which supports babies, children and young people with complex disabilities and life-limiting conditions in the North-east of Scotland.

 Friends of ANCHOR is a charity where every penny stays local to benefit those fighting a cancer diagnosis or blood-related disease in the North-east.